 It’s a lovely little village on the foothills of the Tramuntana where there’s great riding wherever you ride with lots of variety as you can ride straight into the Mountains, North and South along the foothills of the Tramuntana or head inland for some more flatter and easier terrain.
 Here you have a couple of choices of Hotels depending if you’d like to be right in the little village or a couple of Km away in a very quiet rural B&B, and some very special restaurants for planning a special dinner out.

-hotel SOn Ametler a lovely rural boutique which’s been refurbished with 12 pretty and comfortable bedrooms.
-It’s 2 Km form Selva and Caimari villages, in a really quite area at the foothills of the Tramuntana mountains, and you have very good options for dining at the hotel, and great restaurants in Caimari and Selva as well. http://www.hotelsonametler.com/
+Hotel Son Ametler a lovely rural boutique 2 Km form Selva and Caimari villages, in a really quiet area at the foothills of the Tramuntana mountains, run by our good friends James and Paola and offering great breakfasts and dinners. http://www.hotelsonametler.com/

-petit hotel SOn ARNAU An 8 bedrooms boutique bed & breakfast right in the village of Selva run by a lovely couple of Alex and Susan, British and Dutch, who take excellent care of their guests.
-It’s a good option if you want to stay by the village and go for a wander around the square in the evenings.
-Same dining options as above apply. http://www.hotelsonarnau.com/en/
+Petit Hotel Son Arnau An 8 bedrooms boutique bed & breakfast right in the village of Selva run by a lovely couple of Alex and Susan, British and Dutch, who take excellent care of their guests. http://www.hotelsonarnau.com

 Port de Soller it’s a natural harbour set in a gorgeous Valley in the heart of the Tramuntana mountains range, with dramatic views of the mountains meeting the Med.
 The valley is famous for its tasty and juicy oranges, and the Soller Red Prawns, plus walking along the waterfront in the lovely harbour on a bright spring or fall evening it’s just idyllic.

-Day 7 it's epic ride along the Tramuntana including a detour to the world famous Sa Calobra, a must-do for any cyclists coming to Mallorca, and the main reason why Mallorca is so famous in the cycling world, but that's after the beautiful climb from Caimari to Coll de Feminia, and before the great 14 Km descent from the Monnaber Tunnel to Port de Soller.
+DAY 7 - Sa Calobra. it's epic ride along the Tramuntana including a detour to the world famous Sa Calobra, a must-do for any cyclists coming to Mallorca, and the main reason why Mallorca is so famous in the cycling world, but that's after the beautiful climb from Caimari to Coll de Sa Bataia, and before the great 14 Km descent from the Monnaber Tunnel to Port de Soller.
 70 Km with almost 2000m climbing, so we have shuttle options or you could even jump in the ferry in Sa Calobra that takes you to very near your hotel.

 DAY 8 - Hike or ride.
 You can do many rides from Port de Soller, but being tucked in right by the sea and the mountains, all riding involves a lot of climbing.
 From here we’d recommend you can ride Coll de Soller and then head back up to Valldemossa via Esporles and so you get to ride the great descent along the coast from Valldemossa to Deia, or another option we could plan a nice hike along the coast (10 Km) towards Deia where we can have lunch at Cas Patro March, the famous place from that show The Night Manager… or so we’ve been told.
 This way you all save your legs for tomorrow’s super ride along the SW coast.